lilykaw/L545-B659-Final-Project/README.md

 ```

 Note (11/17/2021): After removing stopwords, accuracy improves to 0.42995910020449896.
 After that, removing numbers and pronouns did not affect the accuracy score at all.
+Removing usernames also did not affect the score.